 Learn about Refugees

 People become refugees in situations of organised violence and/ or war.
 These are situations of human conflict where significant avoidable pain and suffering are inflicted against fellow humans.
 It comprises any violent action which is unacceptable by general human standards and is a violation of human rights.
+People do not become refugees because of situations of natural disasters such as earthquakes, tsunamis or famine, nor for economic reasons, although refugees may have experienced these types of traumatic events as well.

 Who are refugees?